oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

-# Visualiza Data in Oracle Machine Learning Notebooks
+# Visualize Data in Oracle Machine Learning Notebooks

 ## Introduction

-This lab walks you through the steps to visualize your data by using the rich visualization features available in Oracle Machine Learning notebooks.
+Oracle Machine Learning Notebooks offer rich visualization capabilities of your data.
+The visualizations depend on the type of your dataset.
+This lab walks you through the steps to visualize your data by using the rich visualization features available in Oracle Machine Learning Notebooks.

 Estimated Time: 15 minutes

 ### Objectives

-In this lab, you will learn how to visualiza your data in:
+In this lab, you will learn how to visualize your data in:
-* Tables
+* Table
 * Bar Chart
 * Funnel Chart
 * Line Chart